Hmlet, Lyf and more: An alternative to rentals in Singapore

 Another big plus point: There’s often also the option of shorter-term leases as compared to conventional rental flats.

-If this sounds like your thing (Commitment-fearing millennials, anywhere?), check out these co-living spaces in Singapore:
+If this sounds like your thing (Commitment-fearing millennials, holler at y’all!), check out these co-living spaces in Singapore:

 Hmlet’s Cairnhill Rise location (Source)